instatushq/game/README.md

 ### 🤝 Contribute

+Help us make the game better!

-Contributions are welcome!
-Whether it's a bug fix, or a new mini-game, feel free to fork, branch, and send a pull request.
+Feel free to fix bugs, or even develop a new mini game.
+You can fork, branch, and send a pull request.